Interview Query

 1. Undergraduate degree - Most employers require at least a bachelor’s degree.
 In particular, fields like mathematics, finance, marketing, accounting, and statistics have the greatest overlap with pricing analytics.
 Social science degrees, particularly in psychology, may also be applicable (as long as you’ve taken the time to develop the necessary technical and coding skills).

-2. Develop your skillset - Even as an undergraduate, it’s important that you start developing the technical skills you’ll need in the field.
+2. Develop your skillset - Even as an undergraduate, you must develop the technical skills you’ll need in the field.
 A few of the most important skills include SQL, Python, R, and Microsoft Excel, as well as statistics and probability.
 Many of the technical skills can be self-taught or learned through a degree minor.
 Similarly, start reading up on pricing and marketing psychology and develop specific domain knowledge on the subject.

-4. Build your portfolio - Analytics projects are one of the easiest ways to practice your skills, but they can also be used as a marketing tool to land an interview.
+4. Build your portfolio - Data analysis case studies and projects are one of the easiest ways to practice your skills, but they can also be used as a marketing tool to land an interview.
 In particular, look for pricing analytics projects on Kaggle or develop your own.
-Then, publish your insights on a blog or online forum that can be easily linked to.
+Then, publish your insights on a blog or online forum that can be easily linked.

-5. Land the interview - Pricing analyst interviews tend to look similar to those of data analysts.
+5. Land the interview - Pricing analyst interviews look similar to data analysts’ interviews.
 Interviews have technical rounds focusing on skills like SQL or Python, as well as rounds that focus on behavioral questions and pricing psychology.
-Develop your ability to interview and practice lots of real-world data science interview questions.
+Develop your ability to interview and practice many real-world data science interview questions.

 Demand for Pricing Analysts

-Data analytics is one of the fastest-growing fields, and as businesses accelerate their digital transformations, they are increasingly on the lookout for talented professionals that can turn data into insights.
+Data analytics is one of the fastest-growing fields.
+As businesses accelerate their digital transformations, they increasingly seek talented professionals who can turn data into insights.
 In particular, demand for pricing analytics professionals is most common in these industries:

 • Commercial and Industrial Retail